 Nifty or Nifty 50 is a combination of two words: National Stock Exchange and Fifty.
 NSE created this term on 21st April 1996.
 India Index Services and Products (IISL) owns the Nifty.
 Nifty for 50 actively traded stocks of companies are represented by a single value and indexed in the country concerning market capitalization and liquidity.
 The companies are from various industries in India, such as banking services, pharmaceuticals, energy, telecommunications, information technology, automobiles, and others.
-Nifty 50 can be used for measuring funds performance, index derivatives, and tracking funds.
+This stock exchange can be used for measuring funds performance, index derivatives, and tracking funds.

 Before explaining further, if you are a beginner and planning to invest in the stock market, then you can join The Thought Tree (T3).
 The Thought Tree(T3) best stock market institute in Jaipur, combines academic theory with practical experience and industry knowledge of the market.